keebenthusiast/Kiss-Light_Hub/README.md

 400 -- bad request, did not understand what was sent

-401 -- device's state is unkown (state not initialized usually)
+401 -- device's state is unknown (state not initialized usually)

 402 -- unable to remove device (doesn't exist generally)